-- 1. Open the wire feeder compartment door. - 2.
-Connect the Torch Polarity Cable (coming from bottom of machine) to the Negative Dinse Socket.
-Ensure the connection is tight and firm. - 3.
-Connect the Earth Polarity Cable (coming from top of machine) to the Positive Dinse Socket.
-Ensure the connection is tight and firm. - 4.
+- 1. Connect the earth cable quick connector to the Positive Dinse Socket. - 2.
 Connect the earth clamp to the work piece.
-Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point.
+Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 3.
+Connect the MIG Torch Polarity Change Tail to the Negative Dinse Socket (for 210MST) or Negative Torch Terminal (260MST).